naher94/rehanbutt.com/about.md

       </div>
       <h3>User Experience Design Intern・Consumer Reports</h3>
       <p class="date">May 2015・August 2015</p>
-      <p class="description">Worked with the UX team to redesign consumerreports.org with emphasis on data visualization</p>
+      <p class="description">Worked with the UX team to redesign consumerreports.org with an emphasis on data visualization, better conveying complex data to the large user base.</p>
     </div>
     <div class="work-item">
       <h3>Designer & Developer・Human Behavior Computing Lab</h3>
       <p class="date">June 2014・November 2014</p>
-      <p class="description">Designed and created a website for the lab's, projects and members</p>
+      <p class="description">Designed and created a web presence for the lab to showcase its projects and members.</p>
     </div>
     <div class="work-item">
       <h3>Design Intern・Architrave</h3>
       <p class="date">May 2013・July 2013</p>
-      <p class="description">Modeled several projects using 3dsMax, Revit and AutoCAD, Helped to expand the in-house materials and standards libraries</p>
+      <p class="description">Helped to expand the in-house materials and standards libraries while gaining familiarity with industry standard tools such as 3dsMax, Revit and AutoCAD.</p>
     </div>
   </section>

   <section class="speaking-events">
     <h2>Speaking Events</h2>
     <div class="speaking-item">
-      <h3>Processly, From an Idea to a Product (Young Entrepreneur Society)</h3>
+      <h3>Processly, From an Idea to a Product</h3>
       <p class="date">April 2018</p>
-      <p class="description">Spoke to the class about what it means to be a young entrepreneur.
+      <p class="description">Spoke to the group about what it means to be a young entrepreneur.
 Finding a problem you are passionate about solving and how you turn that passion into a business.
 Building a product and putting in the hands of your customer.</p>
     </div>
     <div class="speaking-item">
       <div class="brand-logo-container" id="ucla">